WDKN: History

 Many of Dickson County's most notable citizens have regularly hosted shows, among them Bill Potts, Warren Medley (who continued to host Old Timers and Know Your County on Saturday mornings until his retirement shortly before his death at age 90), Henry Ragan (host of Life in the Tennessee Valley, which is now hosted by his son, Dale Ragan), Vernon Hamilton, local physicians Dr. Jimmy Jackson and Dr. Walter Bell, Joe Webster (the staff announcer during most of the 1960s and 1970s), Ralph Easley, L. D. Filson (the station's engineer who also did many live local sports broadcasts over the years), Chris Norman, formerly also editor of the community newspaper The Dickson Herald and many, many more.
 Many other prominent local citizens have appeared as guests on a regular or infrequent basis.
 WDKN's studio and transmission equipment was maintained by the station's engineer, L. D. Filson, from about 1958 until his retirement in 1982.

 Several of the station's early personalities were crucial in making the annual Old Timer's Day Festival a reality, an event the station continues to cover wall-to-wall each spring and which has long been recognized as one of the best (and best-attended) small-town festivals in Tennessee.
 WDKN has traditionally been the home of the long-running Dickson County Cancer Crusade Radio Auction every April, with only 2009, when the station was dark, having been missed since the event's inception, prior to the 2020 COVID-19 pandemic, which resulted in its suspension for that year.
 From its earliest days, WDKN has been the voice for area-wide sports, especially covering Dickson High School Lady Dragon and Dragon Sports, and since the early 70s, Dickson County High School Lady Cougar and Cougar sports.

 WDKN became one of the first stations in Tennessee to join the Tennessee Titans Radio Network in 1999, and was saluted as 2004 Titan Partner of the year.
 The station has also at times broadcast both Vanderbilt University and University of Tennessee sporting events on a selected basis from the Vanderbilt Sports Network and Vol Network, respectively.

 On March 19, 2009, WDKN signed off the air after 55 years of serving the community.
 However, the station would not stay off the air for long.
 In May, 2009, R & F Communications, Inc., led by Lori Reddon Forte (a native of Dickson) and her husband, purchased WDKN AM 1260 from Edmisson and Eubanks Communication, Inc., and returned it to the airwaves in July 2009 as the "New WDKN 1260 AM".

+On August 1, 2023, WDKN and its FM translator flipped to a classic hits format under the name "101.5 The Ride".